jundalisay/spblist/content/en/research/poincare/science/chapter-03c.md

 Nay, it would from that day forth be proved to be erroneous, for we know that no rigorously invariable solid exists.

 The geometrical axioms are therefore neither synthetic à priori intuitions nor experimental facts.
 They are conventions.
-Our choice among all possible conventions is guided by experimental facts; but it remains free,non-euclidean geometries.

-and is only limited by the necessity of avoiding every contradiction, and thus it is that postulates may remain rigorously true even when the experimental laws which have determined their adoption are only approximate.
+Our choice among all possible conventions is guided by experimental facts; but it remains free, and is only limited by the necessity of avoiding every contradiction, and thus it is that postulates may remain rigorously true even when the experimental laws which have determined their adoption are only approximate.

 In other words, the axioms of geometry (I do not speak of those of arithmetic) are only definitions in disguise.
 What, then, are we to think of the question: Is Euclidean geometry true?